mlacayoemery/somanalyst/doc/sphinx/source/arcgis/tutorial.rst

 Tutorial
 ========

 This tutorial contains step-by-step instructions on how to use the provided example dataset with SOM Analyst.
-The data is converted from the comma separated file format to the database file format so that normalizations can be performed.
-The data is then normalized by state population and then normalized from 0 to 1 before exporting the data for use with a SOM.
-A SOM is trained in two stages with this data, which is then projected onto the SOM and visualized.
-The resulting visualization shows the relative changes between gender, age, and race in each state during each U.S. census in the 20th century.
+The source data set for this tutorial is provided with SOM Analyst and is located in its sub-folder named **dat**.
+The file named **census.csv** contains gender, age, race, and housing data for each U.S. population census between the years 1900 and 1990.

-.. note:: The data for this tutorial is provided with SOM Analyst and is located in its sub-folder named **dat** .
+First, the data is converted from the comma separated file format (.csv) to the database file format (.dbf) so that normalizations can be performed.
+Second, the raw count data are normalized by state population counts.
+Third, every variable is normalized into a 0 to 1 range and the preprocessed data are then exported to the SOM input format.
+Using those input data, a SOM is trained in two stages.
+The input data are then projected onto the finished SOM.
+Finally, a number of visualizations are produced.

 Adding the Toolbox
 ------------------